harshakurada/OmniBrain-Enterprise-Intelligence-Platform/README.md

 | **API docs (Swagger)** | http://127.0.0.1:8000/docs |
 | **Health check** | http://127.0.0.1:8000/api/v1/health |

 Try it: **Upload Documents** → upload a PDF → **Orchestrator Chat** → ask a question about it → watch the live multi-agent trace and grounded, cited answer.
-See [Section 8](#8-docker-deployment) for a one-command Docker Compose deployment instead.
+See [Section 8](#8-docker-deployment) for a one-command Docker Compose deployment instead..

 ---